 If there's a way to enjoy the snow, you'll find it in Idaho's Sun Valley region.
 One of the West's great ski resorts, Sun Valley Resort, offers downhill skiing and snowboarding on Bald Mountain and Dollar Mountain.

 Winter is a special time in Yellowstone National Park.
-The crowds are gone, yet the wildlife remain out and active.
+The crowds are gone, yet the wildlife remains out and active.
 The geysers, hot springs, and fumaroles create fascinating mist and ice effects during the winter chill.

-03 of 06Whitefish is a fabulous destination for outdoor lovers all year long, but winter is especially fun.
-The mountain town hosts several wintertime events, including the Whitefish Winter Classic and the Whitefish Winter Carnival.
 The Whitefish Mountain Resort at Big Mountain offers every kind of fun you can possibly have in the snow, along with great food, lodging, shops, and other resort services.
 Whitefish is also convenient to Glacier National Park's western entrance.

 04 of 06

 Winter visitors to Jackson, Wyoming, can enjoy not only the world-famous Jackson Hole Resort, but the snowy playgrounds at Grand Targhee Resort, Grand Teton National Park, and Bridger-Teton National Forest.

 You can try snowshoeing or snowmobiling on a ranger-guided trip in Grand Teton.
 Bridger-Teton National Forest offers miles of groomed and ungroomed ski trails, snowmobile access, ice climbing, and sled dog mushing.

 After an active day enjoying snow sports and scenery, return to the many great accommodations and entertainments available in the town of Jackson and nearby resort villages.Continue to 5 of 6 below.